Sapphire has been tracking a trending attack vector known as ‘Multifactor Authentication (MFA) Fatigue’ (MITRE ID: T1621).

 This can increase staff awareness of the threats posed by MFA Fatigue-style attacks.
 Where technical controls fail, a cyber-aware workforce can effectively link the chain as an additional barrier against successful attacks.

-As always, a ‘Defence-in-Depth’ strategy is the best approach to defending an organisation against threat actors and with Sapphire’s combination of technical solutions and services, we continue to improve our customers’ cybersecurity posture.
+A ‘Defence-in-Depth’ strategy is the best approach to defending an organisation against threat actors.
+We continue improving our customers’ cybersecurity posture with Sapphire’s combination of technical solutions and services.